Optimal Quantization via Dynamics: Introduction

 \subsection{The General Setting}

 Let $\mathbb R^d$ denote the $d$-dimensional Euclidean space with the Euclidean metric $\|\cdot\|$.
 Let $P$ be a Borel probability measure on $\mathbb R^d$.
-Let $V_n:=V_n(P)$ be
+Let $V_n =V_n(P)$ be

 where $\C D_n:=\set{\alpha \sci \mathbb R^d : 1\leq \te{card}(\alpha)\leq n}$.
-We assume that $\int\|x\|^2 dP<\infty$ to make sure that there is a set $\alpha^*_n$ for which the infimum occurs (see \cite{AW, GKL, GL, GL2}).
+We assume that $\int\|x\| dP<\infty$ to make sure that there is a set $\alpha^*_n$ for which the infimum occurs (see \cite{AW, GKL, GL, GL2}).
 Here $V_n(P)$ is the \tit{optimal mean distortion error}.
 The set $\alpha_n^*$ for which we get the optimal mean distortion error is called an \tit{optimal set of $n$-means} and the elements of an optimal set are called \tit{optimal quantizers}.
 For some mathematical background on quantization, see the text by Graf and Luschgy~\cite{GL}.
-For some recent work on optimal quantizers, see \cite{DT, R, RR1}.
+For some recent work on optimal quantizers, see \cite{CR1, CR2, DR, GL3, R1, R2, R3, R4, RR1}.
+Note that it is traditional to use $\|x - a\|^2$ in the definition above, but we do not do this here because we want to keep as simple as possible the connection between the integral itself and various ways of approximating the integrand.

-Given $\alpha_n \in \C D_n$, we call $d_n^{\alpha_n}(x) = \min_{a \in \alpha_n} \|x-a\|^2$ the {\em point distortion error}, and we call the mean of the point distortion error, $V_n^{\alpha_n} = \int d_n^{\alpha_n}(x) \, dP(x) = \int \min_{a \in \alpha_n} \|x-a\|^2 dP(x)$, the {\em mean distortion error}.
-We are particularly interested in estimates for the rate of convergence to zero, as $n$ goes to infinity, of the distortion errors of sequences that have been generated by some dynamical stochastic process.
-If we know the rate of convergence to zero of the distortion errors in the optimal case, then in various models that are suboptimal, having good estimates for the rate of convergence to zero of the distortion errors will give us some understanding of how far from optimality these models are.
+Given a fixed $\alpha_n \in \C D_n$, we call $d_n^{\alpha_n}(x) = \min_{a \in \alpha_n} \|x-a\|$ the {\em point distortion error}, and we call the mean of the point distortion error, $V_n^{\alpha_n} = \int d_n^{\alpha_n}(x) \, dP(x) = \int \min_{a \in \alpha_n} \|x-a\| dP(x)$, the {\em mean distortion error}.
+We consider various methods of generating {\em model} $\alpha_n$.
+We are particularly interested in estimates for the rate of convergence to zero, as $n$ goes to infinity, of the distortion errors of model sequences that have been generated by some dynamical stochastic process.
+If we know both a) the rate of convergence to zero of the distortion errors in the optimal case, and b) in a given model we have good estimates for the rate of convergence to zero of the distortion errors, then we will have some understanding of how far from optimality these models are.